Roux-en-Y Gastric Bypass Weight-Loss Surgery

 This surgery reduces the size of your upper stomach to a small pouch about the size of an egg.
 The surgeon does this by stapling off the upper section of the stomach.
 This reduces the amount of food you can eat.
 The surgeon then attaches this pouch directly to part of the small intestine called the Roux limb.
-This forms a “Y” shape.
+This forms a Y shape.
 The food you eat then bypasses the rest of the stomach and the upper part of your small intestine.
 This reduces the amount of fat and calories you absorb from the foods you eat.
 It also reduces the amount of vitamins and minerals you absorb from food.

 Why might I need gastric bypass weight-loss surgery?

 Gastric bypass can help a person lose about 100 pounds of excess weight.
-It may also improve, or in some cases even reverse type 2 diabetes.
+It may also improve, or in some cases even reverse, type 2 diabetes.
 It can also improve or stop heartburn and reflux.
-Weight-loss surgery can also lower the risk for high blood pressure or improve it for people that already have it.
+Weight-loss surgery can also lower the risk for high blood pressure or improve it for people who already have it.
 A gastric bypass can also help with sleep apnea, and certain other health problems such as high cholesterol.

 What are the risks of gastric bypass weight-loss surgery?

-Bleeding, infection, and blood clots in your legs are possible side effects that may occur after any surgery.
+Bleeding, infection, diarrhea, and blood clots in your legs are possible side effects that may occur after any surgery.
 General anesthesia may also cause breathing problems or other reactions.
 You may also have leaks from the stomach pouch or the Roux limb.

 Possible problems over time may include: